-“The basic idea is that you ‘make,’ not just because it’s fun and a hobby, but because it’s educational,” Andrew Braren, one of co-founder of Tufts MAKE, said.
+“The basic idea is that you ‘make,’ not just because it’s fun and a hobby, but because it’s educational,” Andrew Braren, one member of Tufts MAKE, said.
 “You learn and think about things in a different, kind of creative way.”

 According to Tufts MAKE’s website, the club aims to not only create tangible technological projects, like a new app called Tufts Dash that provides information about Tufts events, but also to give students the opportunities to learn about product design and problem solving.

-“Our goal was to give people the skills that they need so when they enter the work force they have all these [skills],” Chris Shinn, the other co-founder of Tufts MAKE, said.
+“Our goal was to give people the skills that they need so when they enter the work force they have all these [skills],” Chris Shinn, another member of Tufts MAKE, said.
 “And that makes them a lot more valuable because [employers] can trust them to be able to use machines correctly or use software correctly and not have to train them.”

 Braren, a junior, pitched the idea of an assistive design club to Daniel Hannon, Professor of the Practice in Human Factors in the Department of Mechanical Engineering, and shortly thereafter started working with fellow juniors Shinn, Allison Kuperman, Meg France, Nikki Dahan and Nick Hill to develop the club.

-According to Kuperman, who is a member of Tufts MAKE, the group strives to be all-encompassing, so that its projects can benefit from the talents of both liberal arts and engineering students.
+According to Kuperman, the group strives to be all-encompassing, so that its projects can benefit from the talents of both liberal arts and engineering students.